Botulism is a potentially deadly illness that is caused by a toxin produced by specific bacteria.

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Blood, stool, and stomach contents will be tested for the toxin.
-In infants, stool will also be tested for C. botulinum.
+In infants, stool will also be tested.
 If available, samples of questionable food may also be tested for the toxin and bacteria.
 A wound culture will be done if wound botulism is suspected.

 Your doctor may need to evaluate the nerves in your body.
 This can be done with nerve conduction tests.

 The most serious complication is respiratory failure.
 Treatment aims to maintain adequate oxygen supply.
-This may require a ventilator and close monitoring in an intensive care unit.
+This may require mechanical ventilation and close monitoring in an intensive care unit.
 IV fluids or feeding through a tube may also be necessary.

 Intubation to Assist with Breathing

 Copyright © Nucleus Medical Media, Inc.